Aviah/one-click-django-server/README.md

        django@my-django-server$ cat keyname.pub >> .ssh/authorized_keys'''

 3. Staging environment can be set in a similar way, with the same scripts, just replace the IP and the staging domain.
-You will need, however, to modify your git workflow.
+You will need, however, to modify your git workflow between dev, staging, production

 4. The firewall is really basic.
 Add some advanced and more specific rules, there are many resources on the web, books and iptables docs.

-5. If you want to save passwords outside the repository, use site_config.
-E.g, add a file settings_password.py to mysite/site_config. then add to the settings.py file:
+5. If you want to save passwords, secret key etc outside the repository, use site_config directory.
+E.g, add a file like settings_password.py to mysite/site_config. then add to the settings.py file:

     # to save passwords outside the repository